alphagov/content-data-api/doc/etl-process.md

 ## Setting up the Facts metrics table

-Before collecting data source the MasterProcessor:
+Before collecting data source the MainProcessor:
 - Adds empty rows the Facts metrics table (where we store daily metrics) for each edition we would like metrics about.
 The editions we collect metrics for are those currently live on GOV.UK.
 - Makes sure there is an Date dimension for the day collecting metrics.